 2. Hungary

 Up next we have Hungary, a landlocked country in central Europe best known for its spa towns and hot springs.
-If you’re thinking of planning a relaxing getaway, Hungary offers the second-best VAT refund rate of 16.8% despite its high tax rate of 27%.
+Hungary offers the second-best VAT refund rate of 16.8% despite its high tax rate of 27%.

-As the top pedestrian shopping street, Vaci Street features an abundance of restaurants, cafes, and retail stores.
+As the top pedestrian shopping street, Vaci Street in Budapest features an abundance of restaurants, cafes, and retail stores.
 The shopping area stretches over 1km, starting from central Budapest in the historic Vörösmarty Square before reaching its end at Central Market Hall.
-There is no shortage of stores in this area, with some great retail experiences including Zara, Adidas, Flying Tiger and Copenhagen!
+There is no shortage of stores in this area, including Zara, Adidas, Flying Tiger, and Copenhagen!

-Just a quick disclaimer: If you’re ever thinking of shopping in Hungary, do note that it has one of the highest minimum spending requirements in Europe — with purchases of at least 141 Euros qualifying for refunds.
+Disclaimer: If you’re ever thinking of shopping in Hungary, do note that it has one of the highest minimum spending requirements in Europe — with purchases of at least 63,001 HUF (~S$235.73) qualifying for refunds.

 Address: Váci utca, Budapest, Hungary